 - 1. School authorities must provide students with access to: - a. up to 950 hours of instruction for Grade 1; - b. a minimum of 950 hours of instruction for Grades 2 to 9; - c. a minimum of 1,000 hours of instruction for Grades 10 to 12; and - d. a minimum of 25 hours of instruction per high school credit timetabled for both the student and teacher in the same time period.
-(Exception 7b. of this section). - All individuals who are at least 5 years, 6 months of age but less than 20 years old on September 1 may be eligible for this funding.
-See definition of funded student and funded child in the Glossary of Terms. - Under no circumstances can an individual be counted as both a funded student and as a funded child in the same school year. - 4.
-High school courses taken by Grade 9 students in a summer program prior to the start of their Grade 10 Fall term will not be included in the calculation of the 45 credit enrolment unit (CEU) annual limit for funding outlined in Allocation Criteria 7 of this section. - 5.
-The Superintendent and Secretary-Treasurer of school jurisdictions are required to sign and submit to School Finance a Declaration of Management (Form 18AE1.2c) on an annual basis. - 6.
-A student may be funded for an academic program associated with an activity program offered outside of Alberta (but in Canada) if: - a. the student meets the criteria of a funded student; - b. the activity program is not offered in Alberta; - c. the student was selected by audition or another substantive selection method to be part of the program; and - d. a signed education services agreement has been submitted to School Finance Branch by November 15. - 7.
+(Exception 6b. and 6c. of this section). - All individuals who are at least 5 years, 6 months of age but less than 20 years old on September 1 may be eligible for this funding.
+See definition of funded student and funded child in the Glossary of Terms. - 3.
+Under no circumstances can an individual be counted as both a funded student and as a funded child in the same school year. - 4.
+A student may be funded for an academic program associated with an activity program offered outside of Alberta (but in Canada) if: - a. the student meets the criteria of a funded student; - b. the activity program is not offered in Alberta; - c. the student was selected by audition or another substantive selection method to be part of the program; and - d. a signed education services agreement has been submitted to School Finance Branch by November 15. - 5.
 Criteria for funding for eligible students in Grades 10 to 12: - a.
 Funding is provided on a CEU basis for senior high school courses as follows: - i.
 Credit Value 1 = 1 CEU - ii.
 Credit Value 3 = 2.5 CEUs - iii.
 Credit Value 5 = 5 CEUs

 Funding is based on the CEU funding tiers listed in Section 10.1, and on the rates listed in Sections 9.1 and 9.3.
-Note: Tiers 2 and 3 CEUs include class size funding and, therefore, only apply to school jurisdictions and not to accredited funded private schools.